johnmous/trackReads/README.md

 # trackReads
-Track reads among alignment files.
+Track reads Between alignment files.
 Intended for use for the RNASeq protocols comparisson

 For the time being, the two alignment files plus a special annotation file are hardcoded inside the .sh file.